What is Proofreading?

 If you like my sample proofread and decide you’d like to work with me, we’ll discuss scheduling to find a time slot that works for us both.

-Once we’ve secured a time slot, I’ll send you a plain-English contract that outlines terms that protect both your interests and mine.
+Once we’ve secured a time slot, I’ll send you a quote with a plain-English contract that outlines terms that protect both your interests and mine.

-Along with the contract, I’ll send an invoice for a deposit of 50% of the total cost of the project.
+After you accept the quote and contract terms, I’ll send an invoice for a deposit of 50% of the total cost of the project.
 Payment of this deposit indicates your acceptance of the contract terms and is due before the proofread begins.

 Send Manuscript 1.0